whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appB_backup_restore.md

-example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to external infrastructure, and the other for connection to the Intel® EE for Lustre\* management network.
+example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to external infrastructure, and the other for connection to the Manager for Lustre\* management network.

 An *example* Kickstart template: